 What is a Go to Market Framework?

 A go to market framework is a structured model that helps you organize your strategy.
 It acts as a checklist, ensuring you cover all the critical components, such as target market, value proposition, channel strategy, and revenue model.
-Using a framework helps ensure thoroughness and gets your entire team on the same page.

 Using a Go to Market Plan Template